FREE-Merging: Fourier Transform for Efficient Model Merging: Experiments

 \section{Experiments}

-In this section, we evaluate the proposed method across various tasks.
+In this section, we evaluate the proposed methods across various tasks.
 We compare FR-Merging with other cost-free methods (which do not require additional training or data), including Weight Averaging, Fisher Merging~\cite{matena2022merging}, Task Arithmetic~\cite{ilharco2022editing}, Ties-Merging~\cite{yadav2024ties}, Breadcrumbs~\cite{davari2023model}, and PCB-Merging~\cite{du2024parameter}.
-We also compare FREE-Merging with other popular methods, including RegMean~\cite{jin2022dataless}, AdaMerging~\cite{yangadamerging}, EMR-Merging~\cite{huang2024emr}, and Twin-Merging~\cite{lu2024twin}.
-The original EMR-merging uses a perfect router; however, we use an imperfect router for realism.
-Some experiments include Traditional MTL with training data from all tasks as a baseline.
-The evaluation covers CV, NLP, and multi-modal tasks, followed by ablation studies and further analysis.
+We also compare our FREE-Merging with popular methods, including RegMean~\cite{jin2022dataless}, AdaMerging~\cite{yangadamerging}, EMR-Merging~\cite{huang2024emr}, and Twin-Merging~\cite{lu2024twin}.
+The original EMR-Merging uses a perfect router; however, we use an imperfect router for realism.
+Some experiments include traditional MTL with data from all tasks as a baseline.
+The evaluation covers CV, NLP, and multi-modal tasks.